Aston Martin (partly) reveals first electric car, the Rapide E

 As such, the Rapide E is not going to be a mass-production car for Aston Martin.
 Instead, just 155 examples will be produced, with deliveries commencing in the third quarter of 2019.

 Although the car is being sold to the public, Aston is using the development and distribution of the Rapide E as part of its research into future electric vehicles, similar to what Mini did with its first electric car a decade earlier.
-The company said: "Uniquely, customers will be an extended part of the ongoing Rapide E programme, with their comments and driving experiences providing an invaluable stream of feedback that will help shape and improve future Aston Martin EVs."
+The company said: "Uniquely, customers will be an extended part of the ongoing Rapide E program, with their comments and driving experiences providing an invaluable stream of feedback that will help shape and improve future Aston Martin EVs."

 These future EVs will include luxury electric vehicles under Aston's Lagonda brand, which will be re-launched over the next decade.
 The company gave its first glimpse of an electric Lagonda of the future at the Geneva Motor Show earlier this year.